smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/UpdateDeviceList/index.md

     * SDL sends `BasicCommunication.OnAppRegistered` to the HMI and does not wait for `OnDeviceChosen` or `OnFindApplications` notifications
   4. Cloud App Websockets
     * The application manager queries the policy table for cloud app policy entries
-    * For each policy table entry the websocket transport adapter creates a cloud device for each cloud application.
+    * For each policy table entry, the websocket transport adapter creates a cloud device for each cloud application.
     * SDL sends `BasicCommunication.UpdateDeviceList` with the names, IDs, and trasnportType:CLOUD_WEBSOCKET for each cloud device

 !!!